chevEldrid/pythonScripts/README.md

 Any cards with a price of "0" upon script run will be tallied seperately to provide a value of "new cards since last run", an easier way to see just how much those new commander cards or a box contents' are worth.

-### delete_card.py
+### delete_cards.py

 ```
-delete_card.py "card name" data/inputfile
+delete_card.py data/inputfile cards_to_remove.txt
 ```

-To limit manual exposure to your collection CSV, and manual searching - delete_card.py searches through a provided csv and removes one copy of a provided cardname, or returns a "not found" error.
-Future versions will include the ability to specify how many copies you want removed
+To limit manual exposure to your collection CSV, and manual searching - delete_cards.py searches through a provided csv and removes one copy of every card in a provided txt file, or returns a "not found" error per card.
+Future versions will include the ability to specify how many copies you want removed.

 ### fixup_collection.py